pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 # Source Code Files #
 The key source code files in this project are the following:

-- `OutlookNotificationsAPI.WebAPI\Controllers\NotifyController.cs` - contains the common add-in functionality.
+- `OutlookNotificationsAPI.WebAPI\Controllers\NotifyController.cs` - the Web API controller containing the single POST method (handling both validation and notification requests).
-- `OutlookNotificationsAPI.WebAPI\Models\ResponseModel.cs` - contains the common add-in functionality.
+- `OutlookNotificationsAPI.WebAPI\Models\ResponseModel.cs` - represents the collection of entities sent in the notification request to your listener service (Web API).
-- `OutlookNotificationsAPI.WebAPI\Models\NotificationModel.cs` - contains the common add-in functionality.
+- `OutlookNotificationsAPI.WebAPI\Models\NotificationModel.cs` - represents the notification sent to your listener service (Web API).
-- `OutlookNotificationsAPI.WebAPI\Models\ResourceDataModel.cs` - contains the common add-in functionality.
+- `OutlookNotificationsAPI.WebAPI\Models\ResourceDataModel.cs` - represents the entity (i.e. mail, contact, event) that has triggered a change.
+This is a navigation property.

 # More Resources #
 - Discover the Office development at: <https://msdn.microsoft.com/en-us/office/>